MidhunArPrabhu/Circulate-the-values-of-N-variables/README.md

 ### Step 2:

-Get teh value from user for the number of rotation
+Get the value from user for the number of rotation

 ### Step 3: